williamjuan027/angular-animations-explorer/assets/post-content/basic/overview/overview.content.md

 })
 ```

 _Note: Angular also comes with `NoopAnimationsModule` which you can use to disable all animations globally.
-This is more commonly used for testing to mock the real animation when the animations are either too slow or doesn't play any role in what is being tested._
+It is more commonly used for testing to mock the real animation when the animations are either too slow or doesn't play any role in what is being tested._